HEAT-Develop/HEAT/README.md

 HEAT is a software for thermal cameras;\
 Hayabusa2&Hera Exploration Assistant for TIR&TIRI. \

-This software can visualize and calibrate Hayabusa2.\
+This software can do below things.

+1. To display TIR images and thermal models
+1. To calibrate TIR interactively
+1. To convert TIR DN image to temperature one.
+1. To use TIR database (ground test & obserbation)

-Hera data will be supported in the future.\
+*Hera/TIRI data will be supported in the future.*
-This tool has four main functions.